ThomasRohde/archi-scripts/context/JArchi Logging Guide.md

 # JArchi Logging Guide

-This guide explains how to use the logging system in JArchi scripts.
+This guide explains how to use the updated logging system in JArchi scripts.

 ## Setting Up Logging